-“The good thing is wearing something like that sort of changes how you stand and it gives you a sense of grace that you can use to your advantage as an actor” – Lily James on wearing corsets
+“The good thing is wearing something like that sort of changes how you stand and it gives you a sense of grace that you can use to your advantage as an actor” – Lily James on Her Cinderella Wardrobe

 Lily James is about to make her big screen debut in Disney’s live action Cinderella, set to open on March 13 but the actress, best known for her role as Lady Rose in Downton Abbey, revealed that she didn’t originally audition for the central role at all.